Gynocentrism From Poly to Monotheism

 The Migration of Gynocentric Ideals within the concept of God and its Mirroring Evolution!

-So, as I said, from an anthropological point of view for a society to be matriarchal or patriarchal it means that all power, meaning formal and informal, must be exclusively in the hands of one group/gender.
+So, as I said, from an anthropological point of view in order for a society to be matriarchal or patriarchal it means that all power, meaning formal and informal, must be exclusively in the hands of one group/gender.
 In other words, patriarchy would mean that men hold both types of power and matriarchy means that women hold them.
 Neither of them has existed, those are myths.
-We have always had gynocentric societies with the following subdivisions:
+In fact, we have always had gynocentric societies with the following subdivisions:

 1. Patrilineal - lineage/affiliation, whether religious, national economical inheritance, is defined by the father.